Neetre/Search_engine/README.md

 These scripts will install required dependencies, and build a virtual environment for you if you don't have one.

+Also make sure to have installed Redis on your machine.
+You can download Redis from the [official website](https://redis.io/download)

 ## Usage

 Each module has a main function that can be executed to run the search engine.
 To run the search engine, you need to execute the main function of the module you want to use.